fbpx Skip to content

 Another difference between adult and children/infant CPR is when to call emergency services.
 With adults, immediately call 911 before beginning CPR unless you think they have a blocked airway.

-With infants and children, always start CPR immediately and call 911 after a few minutes or when it regains consciousness.
+With infants and children, always begin CPR immediately and call 911 after a few minutes or when it regains consciousness.
 Why is this important?
-Because children and infants have a better chance of survival when performed immediately.
+Because children and infants have a better chance of survival when performed immediately, therefore you need to start chest compressions immediately.
 Of course, in cases where two people are present, one can perform CPR, and the other should call in all cases, whether they are adults, children, or infants.

 Benefits of Learning CPR

 CPR is a lifesaving procedure performed when someone’s heart stops beating.
+Pediatric CPR is especially important as it involves specific techniques tailored for children and infants.
 Research has shown that CPR increases the chances of survival for cardiac arrest victims by more than double.

 CPR keeps the blood flow active in someone who has stopped breathing and has no pulse, allowing blood and oxygen to maintain the function of vital organs like the brain.